juliachanb/juliachanb.github.io/pages/about.md

 permalink: /about/
 published: true
 ---
-Hey there, I’m Julia B. Chan and I'm currently the editor in chief of [The 19th](https://19thnews.org/), a nonprofit newsroom covering the many ways gender and race dynamics shape up in U.S. politics, and how policies and legislation actually impact actual people.
+Hi, I’m Julia B. Chan and I'm currently the editor in chief of [The 19th](https://19thnews.org/), a nonprofit newsroom covering the many ways gender and race dynamics shape up in U.S. politics, and how policies and legislation impact actual people.
 We also love to interrogate power.

 ![Julia B. Chan poses with The 19th’s newsroom staff during the 19th’s annual retreat, in New Orleans, in June 2024.
 Photo by Jeremy Tauriac for The 19th]({{site.baseurl}}/pages/JuliaBChan_06_1000px.JPG)
 _(That's me in the middle with The 19th's newsroom staff during our annual retreat in June 2024.
 Photo credit: Jeremy Tauriac for The 19th)_